kjedamzik/flux/docs/SPEC.md

 ## Built-ins

-Flux contains many preassigned values in the universe block.
+Flux contains many preassigned values.
+These preassigned values are defined in the source files for the various built-in packages.

+### System built-ins

+When a built-in value is not expressable in Flux its value may be defined by the hosting environment.
+All such values must have a corresponding "builtin" statement to declare the existance and type of the built-in value.

+    BuiltinStatement = "builtin" identifer "=" TypeExpression

+Example

+    builtin from = (bucket: string, bucketID: string) -> stream

 ### Time constants